iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### Creating workspace resources

 > Note: Creating and managing data in workspaces is a task for administrators, not end-users.
-Administrators will typically use a specialized application designed for this task.
+Administrators will typically use a specialized application with a user interface designed for this task.
 For the purposes of illustration, the following examples will use the `WorkspaceEditor` API directly.

 LandscapePro allows users to decorate a landscape with a variety of trees and other flora.
 So, trees are one of the kinds of resources the application needs to access to perform its functions.
 Naturally, they should be stored in the [Workspace]($backend).
 Let's create a [WorkspaceDb]($backend) to hold trees of the genus *Cornus*.